 To replace the batteries in your Home Security and Automation thermostat, you need three AA batteries.
 No tools are required to replace the batteries.
 Follow the steps below to properly replace your thermostat batteries.

-broken pipes and water damage.
+If the thermostat batteries fail with the heat OFF, this can result in no heat and possible frozen or broken pipes and water damage.
 If the thermostat batteries fail with the cool OFF, this can result in no cooling and could cause possible damage or excessive temperatures.

 - Get three brand new AA batteries.